Texas Roadhouse Butter Homemade recipe

-A lot of Texas Roadhouse butter recipes around the interweb use powdered sugar in the ingredients and more of it than what Texas Roadhouse uses.
-Some of the copycat Texas Roadhouse butter recipes I see online would be great over a cinnamon roll or a dessert.
-Texas Roadhouse cinnamon butter seems to have less sugar than one may want, it's a tease of what's to come.
+A lot of Texas Roadhouse Butter recipes around the interweb use powdered sugar in the ingredients and more of it than what I beleive Texas Roadhouse uses.
+Some of the copycat Texas butter recipes I see online would be great over a cinnamon roll or a dessert.
+Texas Roadhouse cinnamon butter has less sugar than one may want, it's a tease of what's to come.
 Even this recipe may have a frogs hair too much cinnamon but it's still hella good!

 The butter has light hints of cinnamon, honey, and salt.
 The magic comes from the whipped butter.
 Every time I devour it I think "oh yeah a hint of cinnamon" just below dessert grade.
 Less is more with this one.